-Nicole Beniamini is a Director of Research for Edison Research.
+Nicole Beniamini is a Vice President of Edison Research.
 She joined Edison Research in 2004 after graduating from The College of New Jersey with a bachelor’s degree in Communication Studies.

 She has authored posts about moms and their media habits, focusing on how this important demographic group adapts to advancing technologies like the rise of the smartphone.
 DeCesare is the principal author of the annual Moms and Media report, which highlights how moms consume both traditional and modern media.
 The report has been quoted in various publications for its relevance to social networking, Internet consumption and mobile device ownership among moms.

 In addition to her role in The Research Moms, she directs Edison’s music research operations, with a key role in both project management and client deliverables.

 Her primary area of focus at Edison is leading the election research and recruiting team responsible for preparing the exit polls for the National Election Pool.
 She oversees the research process and directs the effort to recruit the thousands of people that work on Election Day.

 Kiesche has taken her experience in election exit polling and translated it in the development of Edison’s consumer exit polling business.
 She has drawn upon key operational components of election exit polling and worked to employ them in many different areas.
 Kiesche specializes in logistically challenging projects, developing and implementing new research designs for clients throughout the country.

 Kiesche graduated from Syracuse University with degrees in Policy Studies from the Maxwell School of Citizenship and Television, Radio and Film from the Newhouse School of Public Communications.